1.1 Definitions. In these Conditions, the following definitions apply:

 6. TITLE AND RISK

-6.1 Unless otherwise agreed in writing, the risk in the Goods shall pass to the Customer at the point of delivery to the Supplier.
+6.1 Unless otherwise agreed in writing, the risk in the Goods shall pass to the Customer at the point of delivery by the Supplier.

 6.2 Title to the Goods shall not pass to the Customer until the Supplier has received payment in full (in cash or cleared funds) for: